Rust-GPU/SPIRV-Tools/porting-plan.md

 - Wire the Rust validator through FFI/CLI as the default path (behind a feature flag) once the above checks and layout parity are in place, backed by mirrored gtest/integration coverage.
 - ✅ Tightened pointer comparison validation to match C++: boolean result + pointer operand checks for `OpPtrEqual`/`OpPtrNotEqual`, storage-class gating (VariablePointers/StorageBuffer/PhysicalStorageBuffer), untyped-pointer parity under Vulkan, and relaxed `OpPtrDiff` `Addresses` requirement when `UntypedPointersKHR` or `PhysicalStorageBufferAddresses` are present.

-## Active Milestone: Validator Parity Rollout
+## Completed Milestone: Validator Parity Rollout
 Run the full C++ validation suites with the Rust path forced on, close remaining gaps, and prepare to flip the default.

 Tasks for this milestone: